Explains what cognitive behavioural therapy (CBT) is, what it is for, what happens during therapy and how to find a therapist.

 CBT is usually a short-term treatment, so you wouldn't be expected to continue with the treatment for a long time.
 For example, a course of CBT might be delivered in 12 hour-long weekly sessions, spread across 12 weeks.
+In some areas, you may be offered four sessions initially, with the opportunity for more if you need them.
 These sessions might be delivered:

 A typical structure of a CBT session may include the following:

 "My therapist gives me goals that I must achieve before the next session.
 They are challenging, yet achievable."

 CBT teaches coping skills for dealing with different problems.
 You may learn ways of coping with different situations, thoughts, feelings and behaviours.
 For example: